 Applications must be made at the IPA premises.
 Any person approaching any other public entity, particularly the Malta Police Force, expressing his or her wish to seek asylum, will be referred to the IPA.

-No data was provided for the whole year, but as of 31 October 2020, 1,350 persons were awaiting the registration of their asylum application.
+No data was provided recently, but as of 31 October 2020, 1,350 persons were awaiting the registration of their asylum application.

 Article 4(3) International Protection Act.